Skip to footer content

 Extracting Text with Azure Document Intelligence

-For Azure Document Intelligence, you must first create a resource in the Azure portal, then implement the Read API:
+For Azure Document Intelligence, you must first create a resource in the Azure portal, configure authentication credentials, and install the Azure SDK.
+The Read API call uses asynchronous operations:

 var client = new DocumentAnalysisClient(